Web Browsers

 Whichever browser you use, it is important to keep all installed browsers and extensions updated.

-Uninstall obsolete browsers or those you don't use except where prevented by the operating system (e.g., Internet Explorer, Microsoft Edge, Safari).
+Uninstall obsolete browsers or those you don't use except where prevented by the operating system (e.g., Microsoft Edge, Safari or the legacy Internet Explorer).

 Most plugins are obsolete, replaced with HTML5 technologies which are natively supported in all modern browsers.